conda/governance/CODE_OF_CONDUCT.md

 For possibly unintentional breaches of the code of conduct, you may want to respond to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
 If you would prefer not to do that, please [report the issue to the conda CoC Committee directly](https://form.jotform.com/221527028480048), or ask [an individual committee member](#committee-membership) for advice in confidence.
 Complete contact information is below, under [How to Submit a Report](#how-to-submit-a-report).

 Take care of each other.
-Alert the conda CoC Committee, a Committee member, a Steering Council member, or an event organizer if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
+Alert the conda CoC Committee, a Committee member, a CoC event representative, or a Steering Council member if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

 ## How to Submit a Report